Careers in Paralegal Studies

 - Communication - to present ideas and results in a professional manner.

-- Foreign Language - can be beneficial to employers, allowing you to benefit employers by communicating with diverse clients.
+- Foreign Language - to benefit employers by communicating with diverse clients.

 A paralegal's prespective on job responsibilities.